blockstack-packages/blockstack-apps/apps/exodus/README.md

 ### Status
 - wants to create a namespace where they can register .exodus names
-- wanst to include a blockstack core node with every exodus application
+- wants to include a blockstack core node with every exodus application